forderud/QtNativeWindow/README.md

 ### Qt OLE window transparency

 Transparent background has not yet been enabled for the OLE window due to [Active Qt](https://doc.qt.io/qt-6/activeqt-index.html) drawing artifacts.
-Plan to start tackling this after the foreign window flickering problem is fixed.
+Define `TRANSPARENT_OLE_CONTROL` to reproduce this problem.

 ## Documentation